arepo90/ROTAS/README.md

 Depending on the network infrastructure and available bandwith, you may want to prioritize frame rate, connection stability, image quality, etc. This can be achieved by changing the argument of the `--mode` flag on the client executable, and the server will adapt automatically:

+- `0` __Single__: For testing purposes.
+Only the first camera source will be transmitted.
-- `0` __Bundles__: All video source frames are compresed and merged into one packet, which is transmitted in a single transaction.
-Keeps the frame rate relatively unchanged, but packet size increases linearly with the number of sources (if kept at the same quality and resolution).
+- `1` __Bundles__: All video source frames are compresed and merged into one packet, which is transmitted in a single transaction.
+Every source's frame is guaranteed to by in sync, but packet size increases linearly with the number of sources.
-- `1` __Swaps__ (WIP): Video source frames are put into separate packets, which are then sent one after the other in a single transaction.
-Keeps the packet size unchanged, but the frame rate is effectively divided by the number of sources.
+- `2` __Swaps__ (WIP): Video source frames are put into separate packets, which are then sent one after the other in a single transaction.
+Keeps the packet size unchanged, but frames may become out of sync because of packet loss.

 > More coming soon